apache/yunikorn-site/docs/api/scheduler.md

 }
 ```

-## Queues (Newer Version)
+## Queues

+### Partition queues

-Displays general information about the queues like name, status, capacities and properties.
+Fetch all Queues associated with given Partition and displays general information about the queues like name, status, capacities and properties.
 The queues' hierarchy is kept in the response json.

 **URL** : `/ws/v1/partition/{partitionName}/queues`